 14. When are sine waves seen?

-Spontaneous, unsupported breathing.
+In spontaneous, unsupported breathing.

 15. What breath types does the pressure-time curve identify?

-Ventilator-initiated, patient-initiated, pressure control, and spontaneous.
+Ventilator-initiated, patient-initiated, pressure control, and spontaneous breaths.

 16. How do you identify a ventilator-initiated mandatory breath?